Clinical-Genomics/MIP/documentation/README.md

 ```Bash
 $ bash mip.sh
 ```
-A conda environment will be created and MIP, together with most of its dependencies will be installed.
+A conda environment will be created where MIP together with most of its dependencies will be installed.

   ###### *Note:*
   - Some references are quite large and will take time to download.
 You might want to run this using screen or tmux.